From loom spaces to veering triangulations: Locally veering triangulations

 Before discussing the induced taut structure on $\veer(\calL)$ we require a lemma.

-\begin{lemma} Suppose that $e$ is an edge of $\veer(\calL)$.
-Then there is a unique tetrahedron rectangle $R^e$ containing $R(e)$ and south-north spanning $R(e)$.
-Similarly, there is a unique tetrahedron rectangle $R_e$ containing $R(e)$ and west-east spanning $R(e)$.
-The same holds replacing $e$ by a face $f$ of $\veer(\calL)$. \end{lemma}
+\begin{lemma} Suppose that $P$ is an edge rectangle of $\calL$.
+Then there are exactly two tetrahedron rectangles which contain $P$ and properly span $P$. \end{lemma}

-\begin{proof} Let $a$ and $b$ be the cusps meeting $R(e)$.
-Let $m_a, \ell^a, m_b, \ell^b$ be the sides of $R(e)$, contained in the associated cusp leaves.
-Now let $R^e$ be the union of all rectangles that contain both $m_a$ and $m_b$.
-Note that every rectangle in this union south-north spans $R(e)$.
-Appealing to \refdef{Loom}\refitm{Cusp} twice, $R^e$ is non-empty.
-Since $R^e$ can be given as an increasing union of rectangles, it is itself a rectangle.
-Since $R^e$ is maximal, it is a tetrahedron rectangle, by \refdef{Loom}\refitm{Tet}.
+\begin{proof} Let $a$ and $b$ be the cusps of $P$.
+Let $m_a$, $\ell^a$, $m_b$, and $\ell^b$ be the sides of $P$, contained in the associated cusp leaves.
+Now let $R_P$ be the union of all rectangles that contain both $m_a$ and $m_b$.
+Note that every rectangle in this union properly south-north spans $P$.
+Appealing to \refdef{Loom}\refitm{Cusp} twice and \reflem{Basis}, the union $R_P$ is non-empty.
 See \reffig{EdgeTopBottom}.

-The same construction, using instead $\ell^a$ and $\ell^b$ produces the tetrahedron rectangle $R_e$.
+Since $R_P$ can be realised as an increasing union of rectangles, it is a rectangle.
+Furthermore, $R_P$ properly south-north spans $P$.
+Finally, since $R_P$ is maximal, it is a tetrahedron rectangle, by \refdef{Loom}\refitm{Tet}.
+The same construction, applied to $\ell^a$ and $\ell^b$, produces the tetrahedron rectangle $R^P$.

-Finally, suppose that $R$ is a tetrahedron rectangle containing $R(e)$, and either south-north or west-east spanning $R(e)$.
-Thus $R$ is either contained in $R^e$ or in $R_e$, and we are done.
+Suppose that $Q$ is a tetrahedron rectangle containing $P$, and either south-north or west-east spanning $P$.
+Thus $Q$ is either contained in $R_P$ or in $R^P$, and we are done. \end{proof}